 When peer reviewed disciplinary actions are sanctions that last 30 days or less, they are considered too trivial to warrant reporting the the NPDB.
 The result is that many disciplinary actions are imposed for only 29 or 30 days specifically to avoid having to report them.

-By 2012, after 22 years of the required reporting, 46% of hospitals still had never filed a report.
-Anectdotally it is believed that this is possible because of their imposing only non-reportable penalties.
-Iit strains credulity to maintain that in 22 years of required reporting there never was a problem worth reporting.
+By 2012, after the first 22 years of the required reporting, 46% of hospitals still had never filed a report.
+Anecdotally, it is believed that this is possible because of their imposing only non-reportable penalties.
+It strains credulity to maintain that in 22 years of required reporting there never was a problem worth reporting.

 That is in line with the Health and Human Services study showing that 93% of what goes wrong in medicine is not reported anywhere ever (see Medical Reporting).
 Even with all the “failures” to report (“refusals” might be more accurate), what has been reported makes clear that there are over 40,000 physicians in the USA who are dangerous.

 They are not the most dangerous physicians.
 They are the most obvious.
-But still no one protects patients from them.
-Patients are not even allowed to know who they are.
+But not only does no one protect patients from them, patients are not even allowed the means to figure out who they are.

 As Pope Francis said, “There are often young men who are psychologically unstable without knowing it and who look for strong structures to support them.
 For some it is the police or the army but for others it is the clergy.”
-And for still other men and women it is health care.
-Medicine vigorously protects its members, defining their victims as cranks and the injuries as friviolous, and protecting the reputation of the entire group by refusing to accept information about individuals in their group or statistics they do not like.
-It is a safe-haven providing support and protection even for its most unstable members.
+And for still other men and women it is finding a safe place for themselves in health care.
+Medicine vigorously protects its members, defining their victims as cranks and the injuries as frivolous, and protecting the reputation of the entire group by refusing to accept negative information about individuals in their group or statistics they do not like.
+It is a safe-haven providing support and protection even for its most unstable and most dangerous members.

 Physician Number 94358, licensed in New Jersey, settled or lost 33 medical malpractice suits involving improper diagnosis or treatment without ever being disciplined by authorities in New Jersey.